-This Recommendation does not apply to instruments which do not indicate the result of measurement, but which only indicate whether the mass concentration of alcohol exceeds the allowed limits.
+This Recommendation does not apply to instruments which do not quantitatively indicate the result of measurement, but which only indicate whether the mass concentration of alcohol exceeds the allowed limits.

-National authorities may require that breath alcohol analysers are equipped with special devices according to the national policy for fighting against alcoholism such as :
+Additionally, national authorities may require that breath alcohol analysers are equipped with special devices according to the national policy for fighting against alcohol abuse.
+For example:

-- device that detects the presence of alcohol in the upper respiratory tracts, - prohibition of display or printing of results which do not represent the final measurement result, - making mandatory a printing device, - making the measurement impossible in case of no paper is detected in the printing device, - requiring additional printed information.
+- Device(s) that detects the presence of alcohol in the upper respiratory tracts, - prohibition of display or printing of results which do not represent the final measurement result, - making mandatory a printing device, - making the measurement impossible in case of no paper is detected in the printing device, - requiring additional printed information.

 National authorities may require that the breath alcohol analysers convert and display measurement result obtained in terms of ethanol content in the exhaled human breath either into physiological conditions or in terms of other quantities.
-This Recommendation does not cover the metrological performance of such devices.1
+This Recommendation does not cover the metrological performance of such devices.
+1

-The purpose of this Recommendation is to specify, the minimum metrological specifications and tests applicable to type approval and initial verification of breath alcohol analysers, owing to national differences in legal systems.
+The purpose of this Recommendation is to specify, the minimum metrological specifications and tests applicable to type approval, initial verification and in service verification of breath alcohol analysers, owing to national differences in legal systems.